amechtley/unityexport/README.md

 # unityexport

-This package modifies Unity's import process of Maya files, enabling you to register callbacks of type MSceneMessage.kBeforeExport.
+This package modifies Unity's import process of Maya files, enabling you to register callbacks of type `MSceneMessage.kBeforeExport`.
 These callbacks will be invoked when Unity converts your native Maya file to FBX in the background.
 It also registers a callback that automatically adjusts the FBX export settings to ensure blend shape data and animations can properly import into Unity 4.3 and newer, when using Maya 2012 or newer.

 To use it, simply import it in your studio-wide userSetup.py script.
-Thereafter, if the unityexport.unity_project_version is not None, you can register any callbacks you wish using the MSceneMessage.kBeforeExport type.
+Thereafter, if the `unityexport.unity_project_version` is not `None`, you can register any callbacks you wish using the `MSceneMessage.kBeforeExport` type.
 For instance, the following example userSetup script registers a callback that automatically creates a locator in the scene each time a file is sent to Unity:

 ```python